Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

 ones available are the following:

 * :ref:`data-step`: Responsible for raw data management
+* :ref:`benchmark-step`: Responsible for searching the best model configuration
 * :ref:`model-step`: Responsible for model management

 The configuration should be done through a `YAML <https://yaml.org/spec/>`_